How to migrate Windows devices from another MDM to Hexnode?

 - Active Directory

-- Configure Azure AD under Admin tab to get the users synced from the Azure AD account to the Hexnode portal.
+- Configure Microsoft Entra ID under the Admin tab to get the users synced from the Microsoft Entra ID account to the Hexnode portal.

-- Configure G Suite under Admin tab to get the users and user groups synced from the G Suite account to the Hexnode portal.
+- Configure Google Workspace (G Suite) under the Admin tab to get the users and user groups synced from the Google Workspace (G Suite) account with the Hexnode portal.

 Step-4: Migrate devices from Microsoft’s System Center Configuration Manager (SCCM) to Hexnode UEM